 Childhood asthma, in particular, can be triggered by almost all of the same things that trigger allergies, such as:

-- Dust, cockroach waste, pet dander, indoor and outdoor mold, pollen
+- Dust, cockroach waste, pet dander, indoor and outdoor mold, and pollen.

 Other triggers include:

-- Activities that affect breathing, such as exercising, laughing, crying, yelling
+- Activities that affect breathing, such as exercising, laughing, crying, or yelling

 - Stress and anxiety

 Asthma symptoms can mimic several other conditions, and your doctor will take a thorough history to rule out other diseases.
 You may also have lung function tests to measure how much air your lungs can hold and how much air you breathe out.
 Your doctor may use a spirometer to measure how much air you exhale and how quickly you get air out of your lungs.
 Other tests may include chest and sinus x-rays, blood tests, or allergy tests.

 - Mild intermittent: Having mild symptoms up to 2 days a week and 2 nights a month

 - Mild persistent: Having symptoms more than 2 days a week but not more than 1 time in a single day